milishiajay/SP500-Predictor/README.md

 This project aims to build a machine learning model to predict price movements of the S&P 500 stock market index.

+Warning

+I am not liable for any losses faced due to the following model, proceed with caution.

 Key Steps:

 Acquire historical price data using the yfinance package